DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## Chapter 4: Clue 3: The Laboratory in the Desert

-The very colorful house I was living in the Bay Area of California turned out to be a community of burners—people who went to Burning Man each year.

-I hadn’t planned to seek out a festival, or even a social experiment.
-But after moving in with a community of burners, I found myself swept up in their annual migration to the desert.
-I was curious and suddenly I was joining a pilgrimage to a temporary city of 70,000 strangers in the Nevada desert.
+The house I lived in in the Bay wasn’t a house.
+It was a launch pad.
+Costumes drying over chairs, a welding rig in the garage, glitter in the grout of the kitchen tile.
+I didn’t go looking for a festival.
+It found me and dragged me into its gravity well until I was strapped to a car seat at 3 a.m. driving east with coffee and a list of strangers’ names.

 Clue, proof, experiment.
-Perhaps this was the proof I needed.
+If Bali was a calendar, this would be a wipe of the slate.

 ### The Experimental Conditions